List of Fast & Furious characters: Roberto

-The Fast and the Furious: Tokyo Drift
+Antagonists introduced in The Fast and the Furious: Tokyo Drift

 Takashi

 Takashi is a street racer who was acknowledged as the best drift racer in Tokyo given the title "DK" (Drift King).
 He first confronts Sean at the drift race when Sean is talking to Neela.
 In the first race between them he easily beats Sean while Sean demolishes Han's favorite car.
-When Takashi's uncle Kamata comes to town he realizes that Han has been skimming money from their business.
-He goes to confront and chase Han and Sean down.
-During the chase, Han is seemingly killed by Deckard Shaw and he takes Neela back.
+When Takashi's uncle Kamata comes to town he realizes that Han has been skimming money from their business and reprimands Takashi for not noticing and disobeys his uncle, which resulted in Takashi himself and his best friend Morimoto in confronting and chasing Han and Sean down.
+During the chase, Han is seemingly killed in a car crash and he takes Neela back.
 At the end he is beaten by Sean going down the mountain but still survives the crash.
 It is unknown what happened to him after the race, but in a deleted scene, he was apprehended by his uncle's henchmen.
 Takashi is portrayed by Brian Tee.